 Workers at some jobs are at particular risk of lifting injuries.
 Of course, those who regularly do heavy lifting are at the greatest risk.
 Yet, even lightweight lifting can result in an injury.

-At The Ryan E. Murphy Law Firm we have the resources and experience to obtain compensation for workers who suffer from:
+At The Ryan E. Murphy Law Firm, LLC, we have the resources and experience to obtain compensation for workers who suffer from:

 We successfully represent employees in all fields who are injured through lifting, including moving company workers, warehouse and package delivery personnel, healthcare workers and construction workers.